Help a freshly qualified nurse get started out with a gift that will make the whole transition to full-time nursing that little bit easier.

 Nurses end up spending a lot of time at the hospitals they work at.

-So, you could end up being there for a couple of days at a time.
+So they could end up being there for a couple of days at a time.

 As it's spacious, has multiple compartments to keep things separated and organised, and has an easy carry handle and shoulder strap.

-As you come home in the morning feeling wired and awake and it can be hard to then get to sleep during the daytime.
+As you come home in the morning feeling wired and awake, and it can be hard to then get to sleep during the daytime.